danecollins/danecollins.github.io/recipe/tortilla_soup.md

   * chili and chipotle chili powder
   * ground cumin
   * tomato paste
-4. Bring to **boil** and cook for **20 minutes**
+5. Bring to **boil** and cook for **20 minutes**
-5. Remove chicken
+6. Remove chicken
-6. Cook for an additional 40 minutes
+7. Cook for an additional 40 minutes
-7. Mix using immersion blender
+8. Mix using immersion blender
-8. Add remaining corn and beans to pot and cook 20 minutes
+9. Add remaining corn and beans to pot and cook 20 minutes
-9. Add chicken and cream and cook 10 minutes
+10. Add chicken and cream and cook 10 minutes

 ## Notes
+* If you don't roast Anaheim it ends up being hard chunks in the soup